chrisburnell/chrisburnell.com/about.md

 ### Want to get in touch?

-The best way to get in touch is through my email, me@chrisburnell.com.
+The best way to get in touch is through my email, {{ site.email }}.